nycmeshnet/nycmesh.net/content/blog/march-2019-update.md

 date: "2019-03-16"
 ---

 This year we've been extremely busy with many exciting new projects.
-We have our second collaboration with the city- an install at Manhattan Borough President, Gale Brewer’s office at 1 Centre St. This install, designed by Olivier, is actually faster than their current connection and is receiving a lot of use in the office and at our demonstration booth.
-This weekend we are upgrading it to a gigabit point-to-point connection to Supernode 1, and we will hopefully being connecting more floors at Center St. in the coming months.
+We have our second collaboration with the city- an install at Manhattan Borough President, Gale Brewer’s office at [1 Centre St](https://www.nycmesh.net/map/nodes/2749-1971-227).
+This install, designed by Olivier, is actually faster than their current connection and is receiving a lot of use in the office and at our demonstration booth.
+This weekend we are upgrading it to a gigabit point-to-point connection to Supernode 1.

 Jillian and Shea helped organize a meeting with Brooklyn Public Library which went very well.
 We look forward to working with the library system to help extend some of their existing networks, such as one in Brownsville, and creating new connections for other underserved areas.

 We have been in talks with many people from the city and Scott has been doing an amazing amount of work here.
-Hopefully, we’ll get to extend our current work with NYC Housing Authority to other boroughs, and find other productive ways to work with the city.
+Hopefully, we’ll get to extend our current work with NYC Housing Authority to more boroughs, and find other productive ways to work with the city.

 Three affordable housing management groups have approached us about connecting their buildings.
 This is a perfect match for us as we will be able connect the unconnected and expand our network further.
 Our first install with one of these groups was completed two weeks ago at the [RiseBoro Youth Center](https://www.nycmesh.net/map/nodes/2932-1340).
 We have many more buildings planned throughout Brooklyn.

 Our install teams have been doing a great job.
 We now have about 10 install leaders so we can easily do two or more installs at the same time.
 We've had 14 installs and 84 requests in the [past 4 weeks](https://www.nycmesh.net/stats/4w), which works out to 3.5 a week.
 Not bad for this weather.

-Our new hub node strategy has been a great success downtown.
+Our new hub node strategy has been a success downtown.
 These "hub" nodes are rooftops with a good view of the neighborhood and a fast connection to another node.
 Most of our new rooftop installs are connecting to these hubs rather than directly to supernodes.
-The hubs also have OmniTik access points so you are very likely to see our -NYC Mesh Community WiFi- ssid on your phone when you are anywhere downtown.
+The hubs also have OmniTik access points so you are very likely to see *-NYC Mesh Community WiFi-* on your phone when you are anywhere downtown.
 These OmniTiks are also running mesh software configured by Zach, and work as a backup connection by meshing with each other.
 The network architecture has many layers now and will be the subject of another blog post.

 We still need some neighborhood coordinators to help expand.
 Please volunteer to [help us](/help) if you can.
 Greenpoint, for example, has many great rooftops just waiting to be connected.
 We also plan to do some installs in the Bronx soon to extend the reach of our hub there.